patrykwozinski/patrykwozinski.github.io/_posts/2020-08-26-three-simple-testing-tricks-using-php-and-symfony.md

 comments: true
 ---

-# Three simple testing tricks using PHP and Symfony
 Hi!
 I’ve written this post to help you and keep in history something that makes application testing easier.
 The first two tricks are related to the **PHP Symfony** web framework and functional/integration testing in this framework, but the second one is a pattern that every PHP engineer should know.
 You can treat this article as a note created for me from the past.

 ---